GymMed/Livewire-Ecu-Diagrams/README.md

 **[✔] 1.2 Install dependencies**

+-   Run `composer install` in the root directory to install the required packages.
 -   Run `npm install` in the root directory to install the required packages.

 **[✔] 1.3 Migrate and seed database**